mdzihad89/note_app_jetpack_compose/README.md

 ![cover](https://user-images.githubusercontent.com/83513508/138772386-b3489037-097c-4c74-b9a8-50d8b11dd30c.png)

 # Note App
-A Simple Note App 📱 built to demonstrate use of Jetpack Compose with  Clean Architecture.
+A Simple Note App 📱 built to demonstrate use of Jetpack Compose and MVVM with Clean Architecture.

 <br />